Organic, plant-rich, and nutritionally designed for transformation.

-The locus of typical New Year’s resolutions is always change: lose weight, find a new job, be more mindful with money, commit to a ritual, deepen a practice, explore a passion.
-And that can make January a fraught time of year because we experience a lot of discomfort around the concept of change: fear, for one, because what is unfamiliar is intimidating; and shame, for another, because we live in a climate of mixed messages and unrealistic expectations (love your body, but you should really try the keto diet, but you’re beautiful at any size, but have you seen this-or-that celebrity’s post-baby body?).
+New Year’s resolutions tend to focus on “improvement”: find a new job, be “more” mindful with money, lose weight, commit to a ritual, deepen a practice, explore a more en vogue passion.
+For many of us, it makes this a fraught time of year.
+These kinds of resolutions can bring up a lot: fear, for one, because what is unfamiliar can be intimidating; and shame, for another, because we’re surrounded by mixed messages and unrealistic expectations (love your body, but you should really try the keto diet, but you’re beautiful at any size, but have you seen this-or-that celebrity’s post-baby body?).

-As a breastfeeding mom, Duboise has a renewed appreciation for this sacred inner voice.
-“Occasionally I’ll add extra beans or maybe a farm-raised egg to my meals, but only if I’m craving it.
-It’s not because I think I should based on some number of grams of protein someone told me I should be eating.
+DuBoise has a renewed appreciation for this sacred inner voice.
+“Occasionally I’ll add extra beans or maybe a farm-raised egg to my meals, but only if I’m craving it,” she says.
+“It’s not because I think it should based on some number of grams of protein someone told me I should be eating.
 No one should be the expert on your health except you.”

-“When you’re eating healthy, whole foods made by nature,” explains Sakara founder Whitney Tingle, “you’re able to tune into your body’s natural intelligence and listen to the signals for when you’re hungry and when you’re not—which is what we as humans have been doing for thousands of years.”
+“When you’re eating healthy, whole foods made by nature, you’re able to tune into your body’s natural intelligence and listen to the signals for when you’re hungry and when you’re not—which is what we as humans have been doing for thousands of years,” explains Sakara founder and co-CEO Whitney Tingle.
 The key to achieving health isn’t a magic pill or a fad diet.
 It’s already within you, waiting to be accessed, potentially by making just a few changes in your daily habits.

-While maximizing your body’s built-in ability to maintain a state of health can certainly free you from the time-sucking nuisance of dieting and calorie obsessing—which pays big dividends on its own—the benefits of strengthening your body intelligence extend beyond the physical, and are particularly relevant this time of year, as we look within to determine what we want to achieve in the 12 months ahead, and make commitments to the habits and routines that will get us there.
+While maximizing your body’s built-in ability to maintain a state of health can certainly free you from the time-sucking nuisance of dieting and calorie obsessing—which pays big dividends on its own—the benefits of strengthening your body intelligence extend beyond the physical, and are particularly relevant this time of year, as we look within to determine what we want to achieve in the months ahead, and make commitments to the habits and routines that will get us there.

 When your channels are open and your intuition is strong, your true desires become apparent.